ronkeizer/vpc/README.md

 vpc
 ===

 Create visual predictive checks in R, a commonly used diagnostic plot in pharmacometrics.
 Create it completely within the R environment, so without the use of NONMEM, PsN, and Xpose.
-This approach is more flexible (allows also to use models written in Monolix, Stan, etc.), more easily customizable, and faster than the PsN+Xpose approach, although it requires the user to rewrite the model in R.
+This approach is more flexible (allows also to use models written in Monolix, Stan, etc.), more easily customizable, and faster than the PsN+Xpose approach.

 To be supplied by user:
 -  observed data